-All students on academic probation will have their progress reviewed by the Vice President for Academic Administration and the Academic Board.
-After two consecutive semesters on academic probation, and upon review of the student's overall academic progress and written reports from the advisors, a decision will be made by the Academic Board regarding the student's enrollment status.
-The student will be notified in writing about the decision of the Board, along with his or her rights of appeals.
+All students on academic probation will have their progress reviewed at the end of the semester by the Vice President for Academic Administration and the Deans Council.
+After two consecutive semesters on academic probation, and upon review of the student's overall academic progress and written reports from the advisors, a decision will be made regarding the student's enrollment status.
+The student will be notified in writing about the decision, along with his or her rights of appeals.

-Students who remain on academic probation for more than two consecutive semesters (cumulative Grade Point Average below 2.0) normally will be asked to withdraw from the University.
+Students who remain on academic probation for more than two consecutive semesters (cumulative Grade Point Average below 2.0)

+will normally be asked to withdraw from the University for one semester or longer.

 A student may reapply for admission after one semester.
-The Admissions Committee will review the application and seek recommendations from the Academic Board.
-Convincing evidence, which demonstrates the student's commitment and potential for academic success will be required for reinstatement.
+The Deans' Council will review the application and seek convincing evidence which demonstrates the student's commitment and potential for academic success, which are required for reinstatement.